mrange/so-you-think-you-can-code-2025/day20/readme.md

 ![A mess of crisscrossing red and blue triangles.](assets/chaos.png)

 After some frantic debugging, I figured out that the problem lay not with the compute shader, but with the vertex shader.
-My assumption that I could simply reintrepret a storage buffer as an index buffer was... naïve, apparently.
+My assumption that I could simply reintrepret a storage buffer as an instance buffer was... naïve, apparently.
 If we instead do this...

 ```wgsl
 @group(0) @binding(1) var<storage> instances: array<Instance>;